Year of Call: 2014

 Claire joined Chambers in October 2015 as a Pupil and upon successful completion of her pupillage became a Tenant in October 2016.

-Additionally, Claire is regularly instructed by the Nursing and Midwifery Council to represent them before both the Health and Conduct & Competence Committees in a range of hearings.
+Additionally, Claire is regularly instructed by the Nursing and Midwifery Council to represent them before the Fitness to Practise Committee in a range of hearings.

 NMC v P